Running simple experiments

 SLURM shell template

 This launch option uses SLURM and a user-defined shell script template, which the user needs to specify using the configuration parameter job.launch.shell.script.
-The shell script template that the parameter refers to must exist in the runtime/se/templates/launch folder.
+The shell script template that the parameter refers to must exist in the scripts/runtime/templates/launch folder.

 The slurm-shell launch option allows the user to create specific launch scripts for HPC platforms where other options do not work.